Acupressure mat: the complete guide

 The Viworo Vital mat

-Natural materials (linen, cotton, coconut fiber, buckwheat).
+Natural materials (linen, coconut fibre, buckwheat).
 Designed to last.
 For deep relaxation, every evening.

 South Tyrolean family business since 1989.